 Designing a medal of courage or war memorial

 Writing a letter of thanks to those who have served or serving our country

 There are many topic specific words used when teaching about the history of ANZAC Day.
 Such vocabulary is necessary to assist students in better understanding the history and meaning behind the day.

 Have students add to your class dictionary or their personal dictionary.

 Complete a word search.
 We’ve made a free version for you!

 How do you celebrate ANZAC Day in your classroom?
-We would love to hear any creative ideas you would like to share with our community.
+We would love to hear any creative ideas you’d like to share with our community.
 We encourage educators to share their innovative approaches and experiences on our Instagram or Facebook.
 Together, we can enrich the learning journey for our students and honour the legacy of those who served.

 What to read next: